• Skip to primary navigation

 In fact, it often has an added hint of lemon juice to enhance its flavor.

-While nutritional yeast is typically used as a vegan or vegetarian substitute for cheese, it can be rather expensive.
+While nutritional yeast is typically used as a vegan or vegetarian substitute for cheese, it can be rather expensive - for baking needs, look to yeast replacement options for baking.

 If you are looking for a more affordable option, it's best to stick with either garlic powder or onion powder.